Episode 2: Hoi An to Phong Nha

 After reluctantly saying goodbye to sister Mirjam, we loaded up the bikes once again and headed inland again for the HCM road, pausing only to pick up a final gourmet sandwich for lunch on the road from the excellent Dingo Deli.
 The hot plains soon gave way to the foothills of the central highlands, and the riding changed from fairly boring straight roads to the much more interesting twists and turns of the main route north.

 The road continued up, and up, getting quieter with almost no other traffic, and as we gained altitude the surrounding countryside changed to verdant primary jungle, with giant ferns and palms and vines, with an amazing aroma and absolutely no human activity apart from the occasional army/police outpost - this route runs very close to the Lao border.
 This road was an absolute joy to ride, bend after bend, always rising, the occasional tunnel through the mountain, but not so interesting for the kids, with not much to entertain them, and the questions of “when are we going to stop dad?” became more frequent.
 A stop for water and a caramel sucker usually halts the questions for a while...but by late afternoon that day we hadn’t passed anything resembling a cafe or restaurant for hours, and we were out of drinking water.
 Just before a long tunnel we came upon a police post, and decided to ask the guys there to fill our water bottles.
-They were friendly and helpful, asking where we were from - we always get a buzz saying that Christina is from Switzerland, Shina from the UK, but the kids are “sinh ra Saigon” (born in Saigon) - and of course the Vietnamese love it.
+They were friendly and helpful, asking where we were from - we always get a buzz saying that we are from the UK and Switzerland, but the kids are “sinh ra Saigon” (born in Saigon) - and of course the Vietnamese love it.
 Anyway the boys gave us drinking water - rather smokey it was, probably boiled over a wood fire to purify it - and we headed on, dropping down into a lovely valley - with people and agriculture - and soon got to our destination for that night, a town called A Luoi where we checked into a little Nhà Nghỉ (guesthouse) - and found a beer garden with nice food a couple of doors down, perfect.